shanaam/musicianCMI/README.md

 ## INSTRUCTIONS
   + Clone or download
-  + Create a directory named data in the directory containing musicianStats.R
-  + Place the 4 CSV data files in data
+  + Place the 4 CSV data files in the 'data' directory
   + Open and source musicianStats.R

 ### INCLUDES: